ibm-cloud-docs/power-iaas/get-started-dedicated-host.md

 ### Deploying a virtual server in a dedicated host
 {: #vsi-dh}

 You can create a virtual server instance in a single-tenant environment on a dedicated host.
 Open the desired dedicated host details page, and click **Create instance** to open the **Create virtual server instance** page.
+You must toogle "ON" the **Deploy to dedicated host** button.

 Follow the instructions in [Configuring a Power Virtual Server instance](docs/power-iaas?topic=power-iaas-creating-power-virtual-server#configuring-instance) page for detailed instructions.